nus-tic4002-AY2021S2/tp2/docs/team/adi-kd0021.md

+---
+layout: page
-# Adi Kesava Das' - Project Portfolio Page
+title: Adi Kesava Das' - Project Portfolio Page
+---

 ## Project: Patient Book
 Patient Book is an app for managing patient's information including personal details, appointment details and  medical histories, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).